CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 - The patient's first and last name
 - The patient's birthdate

-> Note: The BlueButton team is currently in the process of implementing support for MBIs in accordance with CMS policies.
+> Note: The Blue Button team is currently in the process of implementing support for MBIs in accordance with CMS policies.
 >
->In the interim, DPC is making use of the *BlueButton Beneficiary Identifiers* as a proxy for MBI values.
+>In the interim, DPC is making use of the *Blue Button Beneficiary Identifiers* as a proxy for MBI values.
 >Once MBI support is fully implemented, users will need to migrate their tooling by remapping from the **https://bluebutton.cms.gov/resources/variables/bene_id** system to the new **http://hl7.org/fhir/sid/us-mbi** system.
 > Existing resources in the DPC sandbox will be automatically updated to utilize the new system.